Oseltamivir

 • Are you taking any other medicines?
 This includes any medicines you buy without a prescription, such as herbal and complementary medicines.

-If so, it’s important that you tell your doctor or pharmacist before you start oseltamivir.
+If so, it’s important that you tell your healthcare provider before you start oseltamivir.
 Sometimes a medicine isn’t suitable for a person with certain conditions or it can only be used with extra care.

 Like all medicines, oseltamivir can cause side effects, although not everyone gets them.
 Often side effects improve as your body gets used to the new medicine.